holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_computer_hardware/00_computer_basics/lesson_plan.md

     - Show good desktop
     - Show bad desktop
         - Search "messy desktop"
+- Next class going to take apart a computer
 - Today going to talk about computers and how they work
     - What are some words you know about computers?
 - Speeds/Sizes